On the Averaged Colmez Conjecture: Height series

 To study the intersection multiplicity, we need the integral version of the uniformization.
-The uniformization theory also gives a canonical integral model $\wh \Omega$ of $\Omega$, which is a formal scheme over $O_{F_v}$ obtained from successive blowing-up of rational points on the special fiber of $\BP _{O_{F_v}}$.
+The uniformization theory also gives a canonical integral model $\wh \Omega$ of $\Omega$.
+It is a formal scheme over $O_{F_v}$ obtained from successive blowing-up of rational points on the special fiber of $\BP _{O_{F_v}}$ constructed by Deligne.
 The uniformization takes the form:

 Here $\CX_U$ is the canonical integral model over $O_F$, which is semistable at $v$, and $\wh\CX_U$ denotes the formal completion along the special fiber above $v$.